 Substantially all of our revenues, cash and cash equivalent assets, costs and expenses, are denominated in Renminbi, and the functional currency of our principal operating subsidiaries and consolidated controlled entities is the Renminbi.
 On the other hand, a portion of our expenditures are denominated in foreign currencies, primarily the U.S. dollar, and we use the U.S. dollar as our functional and reporting currency.
 The ADSs are also traded in U.S. dollars.
 As a result, the value of your investment in our ADSs will be affected by fluctuations in exchange rates, particularly appreciation or depreciation in the value of the Renminbi relative to the U.S. dollar and other foreign currencies, without giving effect to any underlying change in our business or results of operations.
-For example, if the Renminbi had weakened 5.0% against the U.S. dollar with all other variables held constant, our loss for 2016 would have been US\$4.1 million lower, our profit for 2017 would have been US\$0.8 million lower, and our loss for 2018 would have been US\$2.8 million lower.
+For example, if the Renminbi had weakened 5.0% against the U.S. dollar with all other variables held constant, our profit for 2017 would have been US\$0.8 million lower, our loss for 2018 would have been US\$2.8 million lower and our loss for 2019 would have been US\$2.0 million lower.
 See "Item 3.D.
-Key Information-Risk Factors-Risks related to doing business in China-Fluctuations in the exchange rates of the Renminbi could materially and adversely affect the value of our shares or ADSs and result in foreign currency exchange losses."
+Key Information-Risk Factors-Risks related to doing business in China-Fluctuations in the exchange rates of the Renminbi could materially and adversely affect the value of our shares, ADSs or notes and result in foreign currency exchange losses."